shizuka/shizuka-hokora/_posts/2019-04-02-carbon-under-pressure.md

 * * *

-"It's discrimination, plain and simple!" a voice was shouting.
+"How could they just leave her out there?" a voice was shouting.
 Female.
-"Damn these primates, do they ever learn?"
+"*Verdammt diese Menschen*, we're not *animals*!"

 "Georgia's not on board with the Anthro Affirmation Act," another voice replied, softly.
 Male.
-"I should have talked with their president."
+"I talked with the university dean, he wasn't very polite."

 Jewel opened her eyes slowly, then winced.
 She was sitting down, in a chair with an open back that felt just right for a tail.
-Her arms were holding her stomach tight, a furious burning sensation coming from a few inches further down.
+Her arms held her stomach tight, a furious burning sensation coming from a few inches further down.
 Her whole body felt wet, the soft fur pinned down all over.
 She let out a pained moan to stop the shouting match.

 "You're safe, my dear."
 The familiar baritone of Dr. Sepulveda vibrated her body.
 "Miss Lun and your friends carried you here after I got your call.
-I'm afraid the, ah, plumber arrived a lot sooner than we thought."
+I'm afraid your, ah, plumber arrived a lot sooner than we thought."

 Jewel looked around the room.
 She was seated in a larger exam room at Softpaws, it seemed, large enough to hold herself, Dr. Sepulveda, Trace, Joyce, Zack, Shizuka Valenheart of Furhaven, a tall vixen in a colorful dress fuming at something out the window, and a similarly tall grey marten in a rather informal looking suit.
-Her friends were seated nearby, alternating between concern for Jewel, and sympathetic anger with the fox woman.
+Her friends were seated nearby, alternating between concern for Jewel, and sympathetic anger with the fox.

 "Why.. hurt.." was about all Jewel could put together.